niceandserious/crafty-vagrant/README.md

 4. Launch vagrant: `vagrant up`

-...and hopefully you should be ready to go!
+...and hopefully (after a minute or so while your Vagrant machine is set up) you should be ready to go!
 The webserver should now be accessible from `http://craft.dev/`.
 If Craft backups are present in `/app/craft/storage/backups`, the most recent one should automatically have been used to populate the database.
 Otherwise, you can install Craft by going to [http://craft.dev/admin/](http://craft.dev/admin/)

 ## System Package include